-The concurrent enrollment program is intended to provide qualified students with opportunities to take courses that earn both high school and college credit.
-Eligibility criteria such as those listed below assure student success in a concurrent course:
+The concurrent enrollment program is intended to provide students with opportunities to take courses that earn both high school and college credit.
+Higher education eligibility criteria such as those listed below assure student success in a concurrent course:

-- Student is in grade 9, 10, 11, or 12. - A grade point average, ACT score, or a placement score (generally considered to be a B average or ACT score of 22 or higher) that predicts a student's success in the concurrent course. - Parent or guardian approval to register for a concurrent enrollment course(s) (see Additional Resource E). - High school and college officials approval to enroll in CE courses. - The concurrent course(s) selected for enrollment for the student's Plan for College and Career Readiness; institutional prerequisites for courses have been met.

-- Appropriate placement assessments for courses such as mathematics and English.
+- Public school students in grades 9, 10, 11, or 12. - A grade point average, ACT score, or a placement score (generally considered to be a B average or ACT score of 22 or higher) that predicts a student's success in the concurrent course. - Parent or guardian approval to register for a concurrent enrollment course(s) (see Additional Resource E). - High school and college officials approval to enroll in CE courses. - SOEP students can register without the consent of the primary school counselor, however, students are encouraged to speak with their high school counselor prior to registering for any CE course. - The concurrent course(s) selected for enrollment for the student's Plan for College and Career Readiness; institutional prerequisites for courses have been met. - Appropriate placement assessments for courses such as mathematics and English.
 Students must complete Secondary Math I, II, and III with a "C" average or better course grade in all three classes to enroll in a CE mathematics course. - Specific eligibility criteria may vary by institution and by academic departments.
-(See institution CE Directors for details.)
+(See institution CE Directors for details.) - Undocumented students who have been admitted to a public high school may participate in the concurrent enrollment program, and shall pay the fees and partial tuition applicable to all students in the program.